 Here’s a blow by blow, from the final manuscript to the printers.
 If you’re interested in how editing works, see Ping-Pong: The Editing Process, the blog post my publisher and editor Lynn Michell and I wrote together, or my piece on character folding.
 If you want to know about on the publication of The Dancing Girl and the Turtle, now only a matter of days away, go to the Launch page.

 Today is 25 January 2017 and we’re in the second round of proofreading the galley sheets.
 It’s amazing how easy technology has made this process.
 The typeset manuscript arrives in my Dropbox folder in the form of a PDF.
 I mark it up on-line using the comment screen.
 My publisher agrees or disagrees.
 There’s a handy checkbox to tick when the comment has been “resolved”, at which time the comment turns green.
 When all the comments are green, the typesetter works her magic and voila a new version appears.

 It’s also frightening how hard it is get this right.
 After a while, you can’t see the letters anymore let alone the stray commas.
 But we’re close to done!

 First things first.
 Just last night (9 January 2017), I signed off on the final text of this novel manuscript.
 The document will soon be winging its way to the typesetter.
 She will create the files needed to produce the ebook and print-on-demand paperback versions of my novel.
 Then comes the dreaded proofreading before The Dancing Girl and the Turtle can go into actual production.
-I’m going to take the advice of my friend, Tori Egherman, who tells me that the best proofreader she ever knew, read her manuscripts backward.
+I’m going to take the advice of my friend, Tori Egherman, who tells me that the best proofreader she ever knew is to read her manuscripts backward.